reflectoring/reflectoring.github.io/_posts/2018-11-10-pact-node-graphql-consumer.md

 points between API providers and API consumers without the hassle of end-to-end tests (read it up in a [recent blog post](/7-reasons-for-consumer-driven-contracts/)).
 A common use case for consumer-driven contract tests is testing interfaces between services in a microservice architecture.
-However, another interesting use case is testing interfaces between the user client and those backend services.

-This article explains the steps of setting up a GraphQL client using the [Apollo](https://www.apollographql.com/) framework.
+This article explains the steps of setting up a GraphQL client (or "consumer") using the [Apollo](https://www.apollographql.com/) framework.
 We'll then create and publish a consumer-driven contract for the GraphQL interaction between the GraphQL client and the API provider and implement a contract test that validates that our consumer is working as expected by the contract.
 For this, we're using the Node version of the